whatrocks/markov-commencement-speech/README.md

 1. Using the entire dataset
 2. Filtering to only the top ten schools by count of speeches given
-3. Filtering to one school at a time using an Jupyter widget
+3. Filtering to one school at a time using a Jupyter widget extension

 ### Public dataset